ronsaldo/lowtalk/README.md

 ]
 ```

-This typically used in the following way:
+This is typically used in the following way:
 ```Smalltalk
 Object category: 'sample' methods: {
 :[addWith: other